AIO1/PrimeNGTableReusableComponent/README.md

 }
 ```

-As you can see fron the above DTO, the columns "id" and "canBeDeleted" are marked as a "sendColumn" to false.
+As you can see fron the above DTO, the columns "id" and "canBeDeleted" are marked as a "SendColumnAttributes" to false.
 This is due to the fact that we want to obtain these columns and use them in Typescript, but we don't want to show them to the user.
 The "id" column is used to identify the record and the "canBeDeleted" is used to show a delete button in those rows where this value is true.

 ### 4.3 Fetching table columns endpoint